What’s Included in a Home Security System Today?

 Our take on Protect America Home Security

 Protect America stands out for its low-cost landline monitoring and great coverage for rural areas.
-Their professional monitoring has over 25 years of award-winning service and monitoring plans that are based on connectivity type.
+Its professional monitoring has over 25 years of award-winning service and monitoring plans based on connectivity type.
 If you’re looking for a capable no-frills home security system you can install yourself, Protect America is a good choice for your family.

 - Smart home devices and features